 Focus on using as many external training resources as possible, many of which are free or for a few bucks, to learn things that are not unique to your product (coding best practices, security, database design etc.).

-4 Effective Knowledge Transfer Methods for Software Team
+4 Effective Knowledge Transfer Methods for Software Teams

 Making every team member familiar with the project and giving feedback on the code team members wrote.
 This also prevents the project from being fragile since more people are familiar with the code base.
 Code reviews pretty effectively distribute project-specific knowledge across the team.

 Often, teams have hidden knowledge within the code that surfaces during code review.
 Newer members, with fresh eyes, discover gnarly, time-plagued areas of the code base that need a new perspective.
-So, code review also helps ensure new insight is tempered with existing knowledge.
+So, code review also helps ensure new insight is tempered with existing knowledge, just make sure to get the right tools.

 Code reviews stimulate conversations around code structure, style, and architecture as a natural part of the workday.